Justin Melton: PBA

 Melton was picked 13th overall by the Mixers in the 2013 PBA draft.
 Melton was noticed as one of the most athletic players in his draft class, and he showcased that athleticism very fast with his teammates.
 Though measured at just 5-foot-9 in socks, Melton finished with several rim-rattling slams during practice.
 His energy was also on display on defense.

 Melton struggled in his first conference, the 2013–14 PBA Philippine Cup, due to injuries on the finger, but bounced back and even won the Best Player of the Game honors.

 He shocked the whole PBA, by winning the 2014 PBA All-Star Weekend Slam Dunk Contest held in the Mall of Asia Arena.
 He and Rey Guevarra had a head-to-head matchup on that battle, they have been tied for three rounds on the championship round, at last, they have been declared co-champions, because the process is going on and on.

-He has a high vertical leap, which allows him to jump very high despite of his 5'9" height.
+He has a high vertical leap, which allows him to jump very high despite his 5'9" height.
 Melton is also a decent outside shooter, who shot at 67% in his first season.

 On November 25, 2021, Melton, along with Kyle Pascual, was traded to the Terrafirma Dyip for James Laput.

 On December 24, 2021, after only playing three games for the Dyip, Melton was traded to the Blackwater Bossing for Ed Daquioag.
 Melton became an unrestricted free agent on February 1, 2023.
+Shortly after, he retired from professional basketball.